On Direct Estimation of Density Parameters and Hubble Constant for $\Lambda$CDM Universe using Hubble Measurements: Introduction

 \section{Introduction}

 The cosmological principle states that our universe is {\it homogeneous} and {\it isotropic} on a large enough scale ($\gtrsim 300$ Mpc).
-The recent observations of {\it cosmic microwave background} (CMB) radiation and its interpretations establish the explanations for the accelerated expansion, dark energy domination and flatness of the universe~\citep{Planck_2018}. $\Lambda$CDM model is known as the standard model of Big Bang cosmology.
+The recent observations of {\it cosmic microwave background} (CMB) radiation and its interpretations establish the explanations for the accelerated expansion, dark energy domination and flatness of the universe~\cite{Planck_2018}. the $\Lambda$CDM model is known as the standard model of Big Bang cosmology.
 This is the simplest model of our universe considering three fundamental density components, such as cosmological constant ($\Lambda$), cold dark matter and visible matter density.

-Dark matter and dark energy are the mysterious components of the universe.
-We are familiar with some properties regarding these components.
+Dark matter and dark energy are two mysterious components of the universe.
+Although we are familiar with some properties of these components, an understanding at a fundamental level about them is lacking till date.
 Dark matter has zero pressure, same as ordinary matter, and it interacts with nothing except gravitation.
-Dark energy, which perhaps causes the accelerated expansion of the universe~\citep{Riess_1998,Perlmutter_1999}, has negative pressure.
-Cosmological constant ($\Lambda$), first envisioned by Albert Einstein almost a century ago~\citep{Einstein_1917}, is treated as the simplest form of dark energy which has the pressure exactly equal to the density with a negative sign.
-Recent observations show that our universe contains around $4.6\%$ visible baryonic matter, $24\%$ dark matter and $71.4\%$ cosmological constant.
+Dark energy, which perhaps causes the accelerated expansion of the universe~\cite{Riess_1998,Perlmutter_1999}, has negative pressure. the cosmological constant ($\Lambda$), first envisioned by Albert Einstein almost a century ago~\cite{Einstein_1917}.
+In order not to represent a medium absolutely at rest, violating the principle of relativity, it was in 1933 interpreted by Lemaitre as representing the constant density of Lorentz Invariant Vacuum Energy (LIVE)~\cite{Lemaitre_1933,Lemaitre_1997,Zeldovich_1968,Gron_1986}.
+It follows from the requirement that all the components of the energy-momentum tensor shall be Lorentz invariant, that the pressure of LIVE is equal to minus its energy density, and hence that LIVE causes repulsive gravity.
+Recent observations show that our universe contains $4.6\%$ visible baryonic matter, $24\%$ dark matter and $71.4\%$ LIVE approximately\footnote{\url{https://map.gsfc.nasa.gov/media/121236/index.html}}.